Ed-HFX/kindle_eMonitor/README.md

 None.

 The mirroring (connection) between Kindle and computer is not encrypted.
 Anyone intercepting the traffic would be able to also see the content.

+# Update

+I added a version that works using tkinter and Pillow to replace the GTK-based screenshot functionality. sript - emonitor3.py